How to List Freelance and Contract Work on LinkedIn

-You don’t want to lose a $10,000+ contract you’re perfect for just because your LinkedIn profile sucks (or doesn’t list enough relevant contract work).
-Yet, it happens more often than you think.
-A lot of people don’t know how to list contract work on LinkedIn effectively.
-So taking 15 minutes to apply the recommendations on this page is one of the highest ROI activities you can make.
+Last week, I saw a freelancer lose a $10,000 contract because of his LinkedIn profile.
+This happens more often than you think.
+Most people don’t know how to list contract or freelance work on LinkedIn effectively.
+So taking 15 minutes to apply the recommendations on this page can be one of the highest ROI activities you’ll take this year.

 In this post we’ll walk-through how to list contract work on LinkedIn and ensure you get more opportunities from your LinkedIn profile with less effort.
 We even include a trick for featuring testimonials if you don’t have a lot of connections yet.
 So read on.
 Here’s how to list contract work on LinkedIn.